UTK7994/learning-notes/books/designing-data-intensive-applications.md

 The MapReduce paper was not at all new.
 The sections we've seen had been already implemented in so-called _massively parallel processing_ (MPP) databases.

-The biggest difference is that MPP databases focus on parallel execution of analytic SQL queries on a cluster of machines, while the combination of MapReduce and a distributed filesystem provides something much more like a general-purpose operating system that can run arbitraty programs.
+`The biggest difference is that MPP databases focus on parallel execution of analytic SQL queries on a cluster of machines, while the combination of MapReduce and a distributed filesystem provides something much more like a general-purpose operating system that can run arbitraty programs.`

-Hadoop opened up the possibility of indiscriminately dumpint data into HDFS.
+Hadoop opened up the possibility of indiscriminately dumping data into HDFS.
 MPP databases typically require careful upfront modeling of the data and query patterns before importing data into the database's proprietary storage format.

 In MapReduce instead of forcing the producer of a dataset to bring it into a standarised format, the interpretation of the data becomes the consumer's problem.